jdsanc/mt-nir/README.md

-# MT-NIR: Multi-task UV-vis Near-Infrared Property Prediction
+# MT-NIR: Multi-task Photochemical Property Prediction Model (uvvis-nir range)

 This repository contains code for predicting near-infrared (NIR) and UV-Vis  properties of photoswitches using multitask learning with Chemprop.